ps-manish/GLAB-908.13.1-CICDSecurity/README.md

 # GLAB-908.13.1-CICDSecurity

-## "The One with CI/CD Security and Teamwork: A Friends-Inspired Tech Chat"
+## "The One with CI/CD Security: A Friends-Inspired Tech Chat"